 The California State University (CSU) Chancellor’s Doctoral Incentive Program (CDIP) aims to increase the number of promising doctoral students applying for future CSU instructional faculty positions by offering financial assistance in the form of a loan and mentorship by CSU faculty.

-- Repayable over a 15-year period commencing one year after completion of, or withdrawal from, full-time doctoral study;
+- Loans are repayable over a 15-year period commencing one year after completion of, or withdrawal from, full-time doctoral study

 - If a participant applies for and is hired to a full-time instructional faculty position at the CSU after completion of his or her doctorate, the loan will be cancelled at a rate of 20 percent of the original loan amount, plus interest, for each year of full-time teaching in the CSU.
 Amounts cancelled (or “forgiven”), including foregone interest, are reported as income accrued, and federal income and Social Security taxes are withheld on that amount